-It is important that you discuss your home and your intentions for your home thoroughly with an experienced bankruptcy attorney to be sure that you go over all possibilities.
-In some cases where there is some equity in your home a Chapter 13 will be your best bet or a reverse mortgage to pay down the debts you would need to pay because of the equity.
+It is important that you discuss your home and your intentions for your home thoroughly with an experienced bankruptcy attorney to be sure that all possibilities have been explored.

 What about other property in a bankruptcy case?
 Life Insurance with a Cash value, retirement accounts, pensions.

-Retirement accounts can be protected up to a MILLION DOLLARS!!!!!
-I am dead serious.
-DO NOT withdraw money from your retirement account to pay creditors until you have talked to a bankruptcy attorney.
-If I have said this once I have said it a million times.
-Tell ALL your friends!
+Since retirement accounts can be protected up to a MILLION DOLLARS, please DO NOT withdraw money from your retirement account to pay creditors until you have talked to an experienced bankruptcy attorney.
 If you take money out of your retirement account you get hit with penalties and taxes.
-If you are eligible for a bankruptcy case you get to keep your retirement money where it belongs AND get rid of your credit card debt.
+If you are eligible for a bankruptcy case, you get to keep your retirement money where it belongs AND still get a Fresh Start!

 But If You Do Lose Property…Let’s Just Keep This In Perspective

 Only in a Chapter 7 case will the Trustee seek to sell property that has value and cannot be protected with an exemption.
 In Chapter 13 cases the Trustee will not take and sell property, rather the Chapter 13 Trustee will require that you will simply pay, over time, the amount your creditors would have gotten if you filed a Chapter 7 case and the Chapter 7 Trustee sold the property – but you keep the property in Chapter 13!